bnb-chain/go-sdk/ReadMe.md

 # BNB Chain Go SDK

-The Binance Chain GO SDK provides a thin wrapper around the BNC Chain API for readonly endpoints, in addition to creating and submitting different transactions.
+The Binance Chain GO SDK provides a thin wrapper around the BNB Chain API for readonly endpoints, in addition to creating and submitting different transactions.
 It includes the following core components:

 * **client** - implementations of Binance Chain transaction types and query, such as for transfers and trading.